- Exfoliating face washes combine cleansing action with gentle exfoliation.

 Contents

-What is an Exfoliating Face Wash?
+What Is an Exfoliating Face Wash?

 How does it work?